Install

 cd SNN_opt

-pip install -e . # core
+pip install -e . # editable

 Your first QP